robgpita-noaa/inundation-mapping/pw/README.md

 # FIM HAND Dataset Generation on PW
 ### Intro:

-Efforts are underway to architect and parallelize the HUC8 level processing using a traditional HPC workflow (Slurm Scheduler to many compute nodes) to maximize resources available, as well as decrease the time to solution.
+This directory contains the requisite scripts to use a slurm scheduler to generate HAND FIM Datasets using the existing scriptss contained within the larger repository.
+At the time of writting, these slurm scripts are configured to run on the Parallel Works Cloud HPC environment.
+Modifications will be necessary to extend these scripts to run on other HPC architectures.

-There are a few pieces that are necessary to have in place for the whole system to run smoothly.
-In terms of seeding the necessary input data in a Filesystem, this is dependent on the Cloud Service Provider being used.
+There are a few necessary requirements for this workflow to run smoothly.
+The PW Cluster Definition must be configured in a very particular manner, otherwise the scripts will not work.
+In terms of seeding input data in a Filesystem, this is dependent on the Cloud Service Provider being used.
+For the cluster `Mount Point`, `/efs` is the easiest to conform with the current version of the scirpts.
+The `compute_<number>` partitions follows a strict naming convention, and the correct quantity of those partitions must be available as well.

 **Please be advised that in using any of the scripts as is in this directory, you must have the docker image named `fim:latest` available for use.**
     This can be accomplished by selecting a PW cloud snapshot (AMI) for the 'Elastic Image' field on your cluster that pulls it, or you can build the docker image yourself within the compute node (not recommended).

+**Also, the docker volume mount for the `/foss_fim` directory must be updated in all scripts to reflect the location & version of inundation-mapping intended for use.**

 ## Prerequisite PW resources: